 Visit the open Meteora monasteries – not all of them can be visited each day, but we will keep you well informed, in case you wish to visit a particular monastery.
 The monasteries of Meteora is a complex built during the Byzantine era and still stirs feelings of admiration to its visitors.

-Afterwards, you will have lunch at Kalambaka and set off for Athens.
+Afterward, you will have lunch at Kalambaka and set off for Athens.

-On the way back, we will also be visiting Thermopylae, the actual site of the battle between the Persians and the Greeks where king Leonidas of Sparta and his 300 men showed unparalleled bravery fighting thousands of Persian invaders.
+On the way back, we will also be visiting Thermopylae, the actual site of the battle between the Persians and the Greeks where King Leonidas of Sparta and his 300 men showed unparalleled bravery fighting thousands of Persian invaders.